-- Psychological literature: what is an emotion? (cont'd) - Various surveys by George Loewenstein on emotions and decisions (Rick and Loewenstein, 2008, Loewenstein and Lerner 2003) - Wälde and Moors (2017) provide a survey on 'emotion research in economics' - Alternative to discrete list of emotions: valence-arousal view - valence: positive or negative (continuum on horizontal axis) - arousal: how strong is emotion (vertical axis) - see next figure
+- Psychological literature: what is an emotion? (cont'd) - Various surveys by George Loewenstein on emotions and decisions (Rick and Loewenstein, 2008, Loewenstein and Lerner 2003) - Wälde and Moors (2017) provide a survey on 'emotion research in economics' - Alternative to discrete list of emotions: Quantify emotions by valence, arousal, control or other - valence: positive or negative (continuum) - arousal: how strong is emotion (continuum) - control: "To what extent can you influence the situation (if desired)?"
+(Sacharin et al., 2012)